MachFrum/Day-4-Assignment-PLP-S.E/README.md

 "Tired of spending hours searching for reliable suppliers or struggling to reach new customers?
 Our B2B marketplace solves those challenges.
 We bring together a curated network of businesses, providing you with a simple, efficient way to buy and sell products and services.
 It's about taking the hassle out of B2B commerce."

 Q 11: What are the main features or functionalities that make your software stand out?
+-

-An 11: To make my B2B marketplace stand out, I need features that go beyond the basics.
+To make my B2B marketplace stand out, I need features that go beyond the basics.
 Here are some functionalities that can differentiate my platform for SMBs:

  a) Core Differentiators: